This article may contain affiliate / compensated links. For full information, please see our disclaimer here.

 A visit to Frog is certainly not an everyday experience, but it will definitely be something to remember.

-The Petersham is another quality establishment.
-This restaurant has a really relaxed, low key feel to it.
+Petersham is another quality establishment.
+This restaurant has a really relaxed, low-key feel to it.
 However, the Italian-inspired food is nothing ordinary.

-This is one of the areas top, high-end restaurants, offering an expertly crafted menu – including some of the best desserts in Covent Garden.
+This is one of the area’s top, high-end restaurants, offering an expertly crafted menu – including some of the best desserts in London.

 Besides the fantastic food, the restaurant is a beautiful space.
 You will definitely want to sit back in your chair, relax, and spend some time just enjoying your surroundings.

-For those after the perfect cup of coffee in London, visiting Monmouth should be high up on your list.
+For those after the perfect cup of coffee in London, visiting Monmouth Street Coffee should be high up on your list.